fieldtrip/website/example/effectsize.md

 {% include image src="/assets/img/example/effectsize/figure5.png" width="400" %}

-The cluster on basis of which H0 was rejected does not have a nice rectangular shape, i.e. some channels are part of the cluster for a longer time, some for a shorter time, and some of them are only on and off part part of the cluster.
+The cluster on the basis of which H0 was rejected does not have a nice rectangular shape, i.e. some channels are part of the cluster for a longer time, some for a shorter time, and some of them are only on and off part of the cluster.

 ## Computing the effect size for the average over the cluster